olafurg/olafurg.github.io/README.md

   1) GitHub Pages:
      * Merge those changes into the ```master``` branch.
      * Generate and deploy changes using ```middleman deploy --build-before``` from the command line.

+## Cloudflare
+DNS is on Cloudflare and it's managed with Terraform.
+State stored in Terraform Cloud but applied locally.